|UPCOMING LECTURE. CLICK HERE!

-After three years in publication and eight press runs, we would like to thank those who have made the book a great success in bringing awareness to Detroit's architecture!
+After four years in publication and eight press runs, we would like to thank those who have made the book a great success in bringing awareness to Detroit's architecture!

 On the book...

 Architecture critics sometimes get so immersed in the jargon of their trade—entablatures and plinths and the like—that they forget that buildings get built for fleshand- blood people.
 In this important book, Dan Austin and Sean Doerr have restored the real people to many of Detroit’s architectural landmarks, and not a moment too soon.
 The “lost” buildings of their title still stand, or rather totter, in a dilapidated state, their histories fading like the paint on their walls.
 The buildings themselves may not long survive.
 But thanks to this book and the efforts of Austin and Doerr, the stories of these buildings, and the stories of the people who built them and used them, will endure.